BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 | `data.fixed_flow_temperature`        | `no`     | If a fixed flow temperature is enabled this value will be used, typically between 30 and 70. |

 ## Intelligent

+The following services are available if you are on an intelligent tariff.

 ### octopus_energy.refresh_intelligent_dispatches